+In the proof of Proposition 2 (Appendix A.1) we proceed as in the proof of Proposition 1 (Appendix A.2), by providing first the full characterization of all equilibria as a lemma and then selecting those that are not Pareto-dominated.
 Comparing Proposition 2 with Proposition 1, we conclude that the presence of a PA either strictly improves decision quality or leaves it unchanged, compared to the setting without a PA.
 The condition for the strict improvement can be rewritten as $|\ell_B - \ell_P| < \ell_S$ , which has the following interpretation: the difference in quality of board and PA is smaller than the information quality of one shareholder.
-If this conditions is satisfied there is no equilibrium with information acquisition without a PA, while we have a new equilibrium (CAIS) with a PA in which all shareholders conditionally invest in own research.
+If this conditions is satisfied, there is no equilibrium with information acquisition without a PA, while we have a new equilibrium (CAIS) with a PA in which all shareholders conditionally invest in own research.

 The first intuition for the conditions of the PA being beneficial as stated in Proposition 2 can be seen from their violations.
 Consider the symmetric strategy profile CAIS.
 If $\ell_P \leq \ell_B - \ell_S$ , we have $\ell_S + \ell_P \leq \ell_B$ , i.e., the board is better informed than the PA and one shareholder together.
 Then there is a deviation from CAIS to Rubber-stamping.
 Intuitively, the board is sufficiently well informed that it does not individually pay off to acquire any information, even if it were costless.
 If $\ell_P \geq \ell_B + \ell_S$ , i.e., the PA is better informed than the board and one shareholder together, then there is a deviation from CAIS to not investing and to voting against the board's proposal.
 Indeed, the deviating shareholder's vote is only pivotal if board and PA disagree and voting no improves decision quality, given that the PA is so well informed.
 If costs c or f are not small enough, there is again a beneficial deviation, e.g., to Rubber-stamping, which saves costs.
 Finally, if the PA's fee f is not sufficiently smaller than the costs c, then deviating to UNIS saves costs without affecting the outcome.
-Most importantly, the two key assumptions Assumption BIB and PAF are also necessary for the conclusion, as we will discuss below.